God's Condemnation of Apostasy and False Teachers

 End Notes:1 David W. Cloud, Way of Life Encyclopedia, CD version, 2000.

 Cooper Abrams is a missionary pastor and church planter working in Utah.
 He and his wife Carolyn are missionaries out of Calvary Baptist Church, 536 South Main Street, King, NC 27021 and have been involved in seeing four Independent Baptist churches established in Utah since 1986.
+He is currently the pastor of Calvary Baptist Church, Tremonton, Utah.

 All Scripture references are from the King James Bible.